 The default wind stress calculation used with ADCIRC employs the wind drag coefficient formulation of Garratt (1977).
 The Garratt (1977) relationship is based on drag coefficient measurements for wind speeds below 40 knots (20 m/s).
-Based on this data set, Garratt's (1977) formulation provides a straight-line relationship between wind speed and drag coefficient such that higher wind speeds result in correspondingly higher drag coefficient gradually decreases with wind speed for hurricane-force winds, or winds over 40 knots (20 m/s).
+Based on this data set, Garratt's (1977) formulation provides a straight-line relationship between wind speed and drag coefficient such that higher wind speeds result in correspondingly higher drag coefficients.
+However, recent field measurements by Powell (2003) show that drag coefficient gradually decreases with wind speed for hurricane-force winds, or winds over 40 knots (20 m/s).
 Therefore for the FIMP study, the drag coefficient formulation was based upon Garratt (1977) for wind speeds less than 40 knots (20 m/s) and a straight-line fit to data collected by Powell (2003) for wind speeds greater than 40 knots (20 m/s).